American University of Beirut

 For double major students, 6 credits taken for the minor may count toward the majors, with no more than 3 credits per major.
 Students are encouraged to take PSYC 237 early in the minor.

-Computational Sciences an interdisciplinary minor, requires 15 credits (excluding prerequisite courses): CMPS 202, CMPS 251, CMPS 254, plus 6 credits from the following: MATH 211 (or CMPS 211), CMPS 214, CMPS 220, DCSN 200, PHYS 222, or a tutorial course in either PHYS 231 or PHYS 232, or a chemistry course which has computational contents.
+Computational Sciences an interdisciplinary minor, requires 18 credits (excluding prerequisite courses): 12 required credits: (CMPS 201 or CMPS 203, CMPS 202, MATH/CMPS 251, MATH 281 or CMPS 254), plus 6 credits from the following: MATH 211 (or CMPS 211), DCSN 200, PHYS 222, or a tutorial course in either PHYS 231 or PHYS 232, a course in bioinformatics, or a chemistry course which has computational contents.
 New computational courses will be introduced by various departments as future electives for this minor.

 Creative Writing requires 15 credits.
 Three courses chosen from ENGL 239, ENGL 249, ENGL 250, ENGL 251, ENGL 252, ENGL 253, 254, and ENGL 264.
 Two 200-level courses chosen from the offerings in Literature, including ENGL 236 (Creative Writing) or any course in creative writing offered by the Department of Arabic and Near Eastern Languages.